 East Bayfront is one of the first new neighbourhoods to be developed on Toronto’s waterfront.
-Its proximity to downtown Toronto and location directly on Lake Ontario will make East Bayfront one of the world’s most significant waterfront communities.
+Its proximity to downtown Toronto and location directly on Lake Ontario will make East Bayfront a significant waterfront community.

 For years, the 23 hectare (55 acre) East Bayfront site which extends from Lower Jarvis Street east to Parliament Street and from Lake Shore Boulevard south to the water’s edge has been a reminder of Toronto’s industrial past.
 Now, after years of planning and public consultation the transformation of this underutilized area is well underway.
 The revitalization of this mostly City-owned land will unfold in phases over the next 10-15 years.